Part 1: The Foundational Framework & Its Limits

 A. The Blueprint for Extraction

-Removal of CBE Lending Initiatives | End market distortions | Deliberately cut off affordable credit to the industrial and agricultural sectors, crippling the productive economy. |
+- Deliberately cutting off affordable credit to industrial and agricultural sectors, weakening the productive economy.

-Rapid Currency Devaluation | Boost exports | Erode the wealth of the population while protecting the dollar-denominated assets of the elite. |
+- Eroding the wealth of the population while protecting the dollar-denominated assets of the elite.

 B. The Proof: A Nation's Wealth Diverted